PaoloNardini/atc-terminal/README.md

 - < plane > ID -> Squack Ident, i.e. identify the plane on the radar screen by its callsing instead of trasponder code (not used if AUTOIDENT = 1)

 Note: You can't interact and send instructions with a plane until you have accepted the release (REL command) from the tower or other ATC.
+(To speed-up planes classign typing, you can use TAB key to auto-complete callsign after the first digits)

 Departures planes, follows a random selected SID route (standard instrument departure).

 Arrivals planes, follows a random selected STAR route (standard approach route).